 Breakups can be incredibly challenging and emotionally draining, leaving those going through them feeling lost and vulnerable.
 As a friend, you are essential in providing support, understanding, and encouragement during this difficult time.
 It can be tough to know what to say or how to be there for someone experiencing a breakup, but having a collection of heartfelt and empathetic phrases can make a significant difference in their healing process.

 Navigating the complexities of a breakup requires patience, empathy, and a listening ear.
-It’s important to remember that everyone’s experience is unique, and there is no one-size-fits-all solution when it comes to offering comfort.
+It's important to remember that everyone's experience is unique, and there is no one-size-fits-all solution for offering comfort.
 This list of 30 things to say to a friend going through a breakup is designed to help you be a source of support, providing them with reassurance, hope, and the knowledge that they are not alone in their journey.

-By understanding the emotional turmoil a breakup can cause and learning how to offer compassionate support, you can make a positive impact on your friend’s healing process.
-The following list aims to equip you with a variety of thoughtful and encouraging phrases that can be adapted to suit your friend’s needs and circumstances.
+Understanding the emotional turmoil a breakup can cause and learning how to offer compassionate support can positively impact your friend's healing process.
+The following list aims to equip you with various thoughtful and encouraging phrases that can be adapted to suit your friend's needs and circumstances.